 “We've just had a great meeting, a really good, very productive meeting.
 We have one thing in common, we want this city of ours that we love to do very well,” the President said.

 He congratulated Mamdani for running an incredible race against a lot of “smart people”.
-Trump responded emphatically when he was asked whether he would feel comfortable living in New York City under a Mamdani administration.
+Trump’s response was emphatic when he was asked whether he would feel comfortable living in New York City under a Mamdani administration.

 “Yeah, I would, especially after the meeting.
 Absolutely,” he said.

 Mamdani said the meeting focused on New York City and the need to deliver affordability to the 8.5 million people who are struggling to afford life in the most expensive city in the US.
-He said they discussed issues such as rent, groceries, utilities, affordability, the cost of living crisis, and housing.
+He said they spoke about issues such as rent, groceries, utilities, affordability, the cost of living crisis and housing.

 “I appreciated the time with the President.
 I appreciate the conversation.
 I look forward to working together to deliver that affordability for New Yorkers”.